This post may contain affiliate links. Read our disclosure policy here.

 Instructions

-- Use 2 teaspoons of raisin paste for every date in most recipes.
+- Measure 2 teaspoons or raisin paste for every 1 date in your favorite recipes and smoothies.

 I much prefer raisins to dates, and this was so good!